 It’s Happening Here: Strategic Location

 Located midway between Chicago and Minneapolis/St. Paul on the Midwest’s High-Tech IQ corridor, Jefferson County sits between Dane and Waukesha, two of the wealthiest counties in the state, with Interstate 94 and WI Highway 26 running through it.
-In Dodge County, just to the north, Interstate 41 runs through the upper eastern portion of the county.
-US Highway 151 cuts diagonally across the county and WI-26 bisects the county, all providing access to Interstates 90/39 and 94.

 It’s Happening Here: Infrastructure